albertodonato/snap-helpers/README.rst

 Hook helpers
 ------------

-The library provides helpers to reduce boilerplate when setting up hooks for the snap.
+The library provides helpers to reduce boilerplate when setting up hooks for the snap, by using ``entry-points`` in the package metadata.

-Hooks can be defined by simply registering functions to be called as hooks via ``entry_points`` in the application ``setup.py``:
+This can be done in ``setup.py``:

 .. code:: python